 - Provide regular updates on the progress in reaching the 2020 goals and identify remaining gaps.

-To achieve this ambitious 2020 vision, we call on all endemic countries and the international community to join us in the above commitments to provide the resources necessary across sectors to remove the primary risk factors for NTDs—poverty and exposure—by ensuring access to clean water and basic sanitation, improved living conditions, vector control, health education, and stronger health systems in endemic areas.
+To achieve this ambitious 2020 vision, we call on all endemic countries and the international community to join us in the above commitments to provide the resources necessary across sectors to remove the primary risk factors for NTDs (poverty and exposure) by ensuring access to clean water and basic sanitation, improving living conditions, utilising vector control, educating communities on health and sanitation measures, and investing in stronger health systems in endemic areas.

-We believe that, working together; we can meet our goals by 2020 and chart a new course toward health and sustainability among the world’s poorest communities to a stronger, healthier future.
+We believe that, by working together, we can meet our goals by 2020 and chart a new course toward health and sustainability among the world’s poorest communities to a stronger, healthier future.